WattageGuy/IoT-Intercom/README.md

 </br>![Node-RED Server](Node-RED/change-server.png)
 </br>_Figure 7.2 Node-RED node Setup Request for changing server parameters_

-When Node-RED is upp and running and you see a contented status under MQTT nodes everything should work fine.
+When Node-RED is upp and running and you see a connected status under MQTT nodes everything should work fine.
 Go to http://port:1880/ui/ to access the Node-RED dashboard where you send your message to the MQTT device.
 It should look like the picture below:

 ![Node-RED dashboard](Node-RED/dashboard.png)
 </br>_Figure 7.3 showing Node-RED dashboard_